tu-darmstadt-ros-pkg/hector_rviz_plugins/README.md

 ![Two robot states with different poses](media/multi_robot_state_display.png)

 ## PointCloudFilter
-An RViz display that allows to filter a point cloud spatially, i.e. removes points that lie above a specified theshold in a given direction (x,y,z) or max radial distance of a coordinate system.
+An RViz display that allows to filter a point cloud spatially, i.e. removes points that lie above a specified threshold in a given direction (x,y,z) or max radial distance of a coordinate system.

 ![Filtering points with too big z-values](media/point_cloud_filter_display.png)